Skip to main content

 You can then run it as you would any other OpenRewrite recipe.

 The recipe builder can also be useful if you want to combine multiple recipes together.
 For instance, let's say that you wanted to make your own best practices recipe.
-You could search for any add many recipes together and then save it as a new, larger recipe:
+You could add many recipes to the list and then save it as a new, larger recipe:

 Combining many recipes